zitadel/zitadel/docs/docs/examples/login/nextjs.md

 This is our Zitadel [Next.js](https://nextjs.org/) template.
 It shows how to authenticate as a user and retrieve user information from the OIDC endpoint.

-> The template code is part of our zitadel-example repo.
-Take a look [here](https://github.com/zitadel/zitadel-examples/tree/main/nextjs).
+> The template code is part of our zitadel-nextjs repo.
+Take a look [here](https://github.com/zitadel/zitadel-nextjs).

 ## Getting Started